-- any Block Plan prepared with respect to Block Plan Area 7 shall include at least one Collector Road, whose alignment may differ from what is shown on the Schedules to this Plan. - 6.
-Road Improvements for Block Plan Areas - a) No development in Block Plan Area 2 shall proceed unless: - the segment of South Grimsby Road 5 adjacent to Block Plan Area 2 has been upgraded to an urban standard, or will be upgraded to such a standard as part of the proposed development; and - the portion of the road allowance for South Grimsby Road between the CPR rail corridor and the corridor for Street "A" has been opened and developed to an urban standard, or will be opened and developed to such a standard as part of the proposed development. - b) No development in Block Plan Area 3 shall proceed unless: - the segment of South Grimsby Road 5 adjacent to Block Plan Area 3 has been upgraded to an urban standard, or will be upgraded to such a standard as part of the proposed development; and - the segment of Thirty Road adjacent to Block Plan Area 3 has been upgraded to an urban standard, or will be upgraded to such a standard as part of the proposed development - c) No development in Block Plan Area 4 shall proceed unless the segment of Thirty Road adjacent to that Block Plan Area has been upgraded to an urban standard, or will be upgraded to such a standard as part of the proposed development. - d) No development in Block Plan Area 5 or Block Plan Area 6 shall proceed unless the segment of Industrial Park Road adjacent to those Blocks has been upgraded to an urban standard or will be upgraded to such a standard as part of the proposed development. - e) No development in Block Plan Area 9, Block Plan Area 10, or Block Plan Area 11 shall proceed until such time as the following road segments have been improved and upgraded to an appropriate standard: - i. the segment of Smithville Road (Regional Road 14) between South Grimsby Road 6 and Canborough Street; and
+- a) Block Plan Area 2: - the segment of South Grimsby Road 5 adjacent to Block Plan Area 2 to be upgraded to an urban standard; and - the portion of the road allowance for South Grimsby Road 6 between the CPR rail corridor and the corridor for Street "A" to be opened and developed to an urban standard. - b) Block Plan Area 3: - the segment of South Grimsby Road 5 adjacent to Block Plan Area 3 to be upgraded to an urban standard; and - ii. the segment of Thirty Road adjacent to Block Plan Area 3 to be upgraded to an urban standard. - c) Block Plan Area 4: - the segment of Thirty Road adjacent to that Block Plan Area to be upgraded to an urban standard. - d) Block Plan Area 5 or Block Plan Area 6: - the segment of Industrial Park Road adjacent to those Blocks to be upgraded to an urban standard. - e) Block Plan Area 9, Block Plan Area 10, or Block Plan Area 11: - the segment of Smithville Road (Regional Road 14) between South Grimsby Road 6 and Canborough Street to be upgraded to an urban standard; and - the segment of Townline Road between Canborough Street and St. Catharines Street (Regional Road 20) to be upgraded to an urban standard. - f) Block Plan Area 12, Block Plan Area 13, or Block Plan Area 14:

-- ii. the segment of Townline Road between Canborough Street and St. Catharines Street (Regional Road 20). - f) No development in Block Plan Area 12, Block Plan Area 13, or Block Plan Area 14 shall proceed until such time as the following have been improved and upgraded to an appropriate standard: - i. the segment of Smithville Road (Regional Road 14) between South Grimsby Road 6 and Canborough Street; and - ii. the segment of South Grimsby Road 6 between Smithville Road (Regional Road 14) and West Street (Regional Road 20). - g) For the purposes of No. 6.e) and No. 6.f) above, "an appropriate standard" shall mean a standard that is appropriate for the road's planned function with respect to development in the Block Plan Areas identified, to the satisfaction of the Township and the Region. - Any Block Plan prepared with respect to Block Plan Area 9 may be required to consider the potential future realignment of Port Davidson Road, as represented by the conceptual alignment shown on Schedule "E-13", subject to the recommendations made in the Township's Transportation Master Plan. - Any Block Plans prepared with respect to Block Plan Area 10 and Block Plan Area 11 may be required to consider the future realignment of Tober Road and the location or removal of the intersection with Townline Road for the road segment shown as "Existing Tober Road" on Schedule "E-10". - 7.
-Active Transportation & Trail System
+- the segment of Smithville Road (Regional Road 14) between South Grimsby Road 6 and Canborough Street, to be upgraded to an urban standard; and - the segment of South Grimsby Road 6 between Smithville Road (Regional Road 14) and West Street (Regional Road 20) to be upgraded to an urban standard. - g) For the purposes of Policy Nos.
+6.11.7.4.6.e) and f) above, "an appropriate standard" shall mean a standard that is appropriate for the road's planned function with respect to development in the Block Plan Areas identified, to the satisfaction of the Township and the Region. - h) Any Block Plan prepared with respect to Block Plan Area 9 may be required to consider the potential future realignment of Port Davidson Road, as represented by the conceptual alignment shown on Schedule "E-13", subject to the recommendations made in the Township's Transportation Master Plan. - Any Block Plans prepared with respect to Block Plan Area 10 and Block Plan Area 11 may be required to consider the future realignment of Tober Road and the location or removal of the intersection with Townline Road for the road segment shown as "Existing Tober Road" on Schedule "E-10".

+7. Active Transportation & Trail System